suryanshsingh2001/peerlist/README.md

 # Peerlist Frontend Developer Assignment

 ## Introduction
 This assignment involves creating a Next.js application for a form builder that allows users to create, preview, fill out, and submit forms.
-The application includes features like form creation, question types, form preview, form submissions, and more.

 ---
 ## Table of Contents

 - [Introduction](#introduction)